 What is the best thing about your role?

-The continual innovation and having to push the boundaries thinking within the marketing channel.
+The continual innovation and having to push the boundaries of thinking within the marketing channel.

 During your development, what skills would you say are essential for your role?

-Determination, Listening and taking it as much information as possible.
+Determination, listening, and taking in as much information as possible.
 You don't know everything so it's important to make sure you listen to people who have more information and experience than you.
 I also think it's important to ask yourself why you are doing something and where it fits in terms of the business and priorities.
 Always look back on the objective and think about why.

 Being proactive is really important too, I can't understand why you wouldn't want to get stuck in as much as possible.
 When you start a new role, it's the perfect time to learn, so make sure you use that time.